obspy/obspy/trunk/misc/docs/source/coding_style.rst

   .. code-block:: python

-      def testMethod():
+      def someMethod():
           """
           This is a one line doc string.
           """
           print "test"

-* Multiple lines: both ``"""`` are in new lines - also you should try provide a meaningful one-liner description at the top, followed by two linebreak with further text.
+* Multiple lines: both ``"""`` are in new lines - also you should try provide a meaningful one-liner description at the top, followed by two linebreaks with further text.

   .. code-block:: python

-      def testMethod():
+      def someMethod():
           """
           This is just the short story.